Vikms95/js-top-todo-list/notes.md

     <!-- How to implement all the content inside localStorage on page load -->
     <!-- edge if todo and project have same name, it does not know what to import
-        : apply different protos to Project and Todo --> : deleting a project turns it into undefined within localStorage : todo is saved in the session array whenever inserted, but not on the localstorage array (change it on addTodoToProjectFromTodo - addTodoToProjectFromTodo, replace the project on localStorage with current project with the todo-list updated )
+        : apply different protos to Project and Todo --> : deleting a project after deleting a todo from inside turns it into undefined within localStorage
          > duplicated todos get lost when fetching them and only one is fetched

 https://gomakethings.com/how-to-update-localstorage-with-vanilla-javascript/